habuma/speechai/README.md

-# Spring and the Whisper API
+# Spring AI, Whisper, and Text-to-Speech

 This is a sample application showing how to capture audio from a webpage, submit it to a Spring MVC controller, and submit it to OpenAI's Whisper API to get a transcription.
+That transcription is then sent to OpenAI's gpt-3.5-turbo model to get a response.
+Finally, the response is then sent to the text-to-speech API to get an audio response that is returned to the client.

 ## Building and running the application